FamilyTech

 A practical note on delivery and Father’s Day timing in the UK

 What we would not do is leave it to the weekend itself.
-The shops near major train stations sell out of the obvious gifts (earbuds, power banks, the cheap Kindles) by Friday afternoon, and you end up paying full price for whatever is left in the cabinet behind the counter.
+The shops near major train stations sell out of the obvious gifts (earbuds, power banks, the cheap e-readers) by Friday afternoon, and you end up paying full price for whatever is left in the cabinet behind the counter.

 The verdict on Father’s Day tech gifts UK 2026